-7. Track Your Application and Wait For The Decision
+6. Track Your Application and Wait For The Decision

 You will receive an email update when a decision has been shared with the Visa Application Centre.

-After a decision has been made on German freelance visa application, you can pick up your documents from the Visa Application Centre.
+After a decision has been made on the German freelance visa application, you can pick up your documents from the Visa Application Centre.
 It is also possible to have your documents returned to you by courier for an additional fee.